waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## II.
 Current Hypotheses & Puzzles

 - **Primary Hypothesis:** The Secret Key is located somewhere within the Pokémon Mansion.
 The southern corridor on 1F, accessed via the switch at (3, 6), leads to a new section of 1F and eventually the basement (B1F).
 The next logical step is to explore the second floor.
 - **Pokémon Mansion 2F Layout:** The second floor is divided into at least two separate, non-contiguous sections.
 The warp to the third floor at (7, 2) is unreachable from the initial entry point.
+The 'alternating doors' puzzle, controlled by the switch at (3, 12), must be manipulated to access different staircases.
+One staircase leads to a dead-end section of 3F.

 ## III.
 Process & Strategy Insights
 - **Immediate Maintenance is Paramount:** My repeated failure to fix my `find_path` tool immediately was a critical process violation.
 The tool failed to account for elevation changes, attempting to path directly between `ground` and `elevated_ground`.
 This has now been corrected.
 Tool/agent/notepad maintenance MUST be performed as the highest priority upon identifying an issue.
 Deferring these tasks is unacceptable.